 PARENT/STAFF COMMUNICATION: Parents should be communicating regularly with staff regarding their child's health.
-Parents should inform staff immediately if their child has any health or medical issues such as an animal bite, has received stitches for an injury, illness such as Bronchitis or a fever, and if the child is receiving any medication, even if the medication is not being administered during class time.
+Parents should inform staff immediately if their child has any health or medical issues such as an animal bite, has received stitches or a cast for an injury, illness such as Bronchitis or a fever, and if the child is receiving any medication, even if the medication is not being administered during class time.
 This is for the continued health and safety of the child.
-We ask that if your child is ill or presents with COVID-19 symptoms, or if a child or family member tests positive for COVID-19 you alert the program immediately by calling or emailing the Center Director or Designee.
+We ask that if your child is ill you alert the program immediately by calling or emailing the Center Director or Designee.

 DAILY HEALTH CHECK: Teachers perform a daily health check of each child at the entrance to the classroom.
-The teacher discusses any concerns with the parent immediately and documents concerns on Incident/Injury Report.
+The teacher discusses any concerns with the parent immediately and documents concerns on an Incident/Injury Report.
 If a teacher sees that a child is not well during the day, the teacher or other staff may conduct an initial health assessment.
-The teacher then informs the Health & Nutrition Services Manager, who will evaluate the child and decide if its appropriate to send the child home.
+The teacher then informs the Health & Nutrition Services Manager, who will evaluate the child and decide if it's appropriate to send the child home.
 Children rest quietly and are comforted by staff until arrangements are made with the parent to pick up the child.